 “The new carpet tiles are made up of excess/old stock lines.
 Recycling these carpet tiles is good for the community and for Australia.
 It means that instead of ending up in a rubbish tip, contributing to our ever-growing waste problem, the tiles are being put to good use,” Dr Steve Burroughs said.

 He added, “Training locals not only expands their skills but also provides them with the opportunity to develop future business opportunities to lay the excess carpet tiles within the community.
-This project exemplifies how the foundation fosters sustainable development and advancement of Australia’s first people.”
+This project exemplifies how the foundation fosters sustainable development and the advancement of Australia’s first people.”

 Dr Steve Burroughs believes “It is people that make a difference to our fellow human beings.
 We cannot change things overnight but maybe our efforts will empower someone to feel better about themselves and possibly develop future opportunities to do something different with their lives.
 The Foundation has been established to provide an important bridge between the corporate sector and Australia’s first peoples to enable local development and a sense of pride and achievement.”